How to Flush a Water Heater

 IntroductionHave you flushed your water heater lately?
-This boring but important chore should be done at least once a year to remove sediment that accumulates on the bottom of the tank.
+This important chore should be done at least once a year to remove sediment that accumulates on the bottom of the tank.
 That's especially true if you live in a hard-water area.
-The task is easy to blow off because it's out of sight—but skipping it is costing you a lot.
-Sediment buildup reduces the heating efficiency of your water heater.
+The task is easy to ignore because it's out of sight—but built-up sediment reduces the heating efficiency of your water heater and costs you money.

 This is what the sediment in your water heater looks like.

 - Glue a 1-1/2-inch PVC x 3/4-inch FIP adapter (A) onto a female PVC trap adapter (B).